 Campers cannot bring guests to camp at any time for any reason.
 Medical regulations and liability limitations dictate this policy.

 Welcome Letters arrive home about seven to ten days before the start of the camp season.
-Your camper’s welcome letter includes an introduction from the Group Leader, a name badge, dismissal ID cards, and parent information regarding the first day of camp.
+Your camper’s welcome letter includes an introduction from the Group Leader, a name badge and parent information regarding the first day of camp.

 Every day, camp activities wind down at approximately 4:00 PM.
 We transform each campus’ gymnasium into a movie theater, complete with a 25-foot movie screen, projector and sound system.
 All films shown are rated G or PG, and are appropriate for all ages.

 Tiny Tots and KinderKamp may have wind down in other designated rooms at the discretion of the Group Leaders.